GrapesJS/grapesjs/docs/modules/Components-new.md

     // ...
   },
   view: {
+    // Be default, the tag of the element is the same of the model
+    tagName: 'div',

     // Add easily component specific listeners with `events`
     // Being component specific (eg. you can't attach here listeners to window)
     // you don't need to care about removing them when the component is removed,